Toshio Tada, President

 Total Liabilities, Net Assets

-As a result, capital adequacy ratio was 27.3%, up 1.7% from the end of the previous term.
+Accordingly, capital adequacy ratio stood at 28.4%, up 1.4 points from the end of the previous year.

 Operating Cash Flow